lezcano/geotorch/README.rst

 - ``ObliqueManifold(n,k)``: Matrix with unit length columns, Sⁿ⁻¹ × ...ᵏ⁾ × Sⁿ⁻¹

-It also implements the following constructions:
+GeoTorch also provides the following constructions which help the user to implement other spaces:

 - |manif|_: Manifold that supports Riemannian Gradient Descent and trivializations
 - |fib|_: Fibred space π : E → M, constructed from a ``Manifold`` E, a submersion π and local sections of dπ